LuxoftAKutsan/sdl_evolution/proposals/nnnn-split_policies.md

 ## Potential downsides
- Possible changes in already existing Policy Servers.
-Should be investigaed by OEMs
+The changes in already existing Policy Servers may be required.
+Should be investigaed by OEMs.

 ## Impact on existing code
 Impacts on Policies in SDL.

 ## Alternatives considered
 The only alternative would be to leave the data in PT as is, but that is judged to be a poor option.